-For more information contact: Bridie Moylan, Caitlin McLachlan or Brad Tinning (NSC)
+For more information contact: Jemma Bell, Liam Evans or Brad Tinning (NSC)

-VCE Health and Human Development provides students with broad understandings of health and wellbeing that reach far beyond the individual.
-Students learn how important health and wellbeing is to themselves and to families, communities, nations and global society.
-Students explore the complex interplay of biological, sociocultural and environmental factors that support and improve health and wellbeing and those that put it at risk.
-The study provides opportunities for students to view health and wellbeing, and development, holistically – across the lifespan and the globe, and through a lens of social equity and justice.
+VCE Health and Human Development provides students with a broad understanding of health and wellbeing that reaches far beyond the individual.
+They learn how important health and wellbeing is to themselves and to families, communities, nations and global society.
+Students explore the complex interplay of biological, sociocultural and environmental factors that support and improve health and wellbeing, and those that compromise it.
+The study provides opportunities for students to view health and wellbeing, and human development, holistically – across the lifespan and the globe, and through a lens of social justice.

-VCE Health and Human Development is designed to foster health literacy.
-As individuals and as citizens, students develop their ability to navigate information, to recognise and enact supportive behaviours, and to evaluate healthcare initiatives and interventions.
-Students take this capacity with them as they leave school and apply their learning in positive and resilient ways through future changes and challenges.
+VCE Health and Human Development is designed to build health literacy.
+As individuals and as citizens, students develop their ability to navigate and analyse health information, to critically recognise and carry out supportive action, and to evaluate healthcare initiatives and interventions.
+They take this capacity with them as they leave school and apply their learning in positive and resilient ways through future changes and challenges.

 VCE Health and Human Development offers students a range of pathways including further formal study in areas such as health promotion, community health research and policy development, humanitarian aid work, allied health practices, education, and the health profession.